Bricks and Cantrips A deep dive into card game design

 Ragnaros, the Firelord as a Hearthstone card won’t turn on you in quite the same fashion, but it is made clear that it won’t listen to you and you can’t issue it commands.

-Ragnaros, the Firelord left quite an impression on players and designers.
-It’s come back in a few forms, though none quite as popular or impactful as the original.
 Its strength, flavor, and the ability to close out games in style led to Ragnaros seeing play in many decks.
-And it helped Hearthstone land on the scene with a bang.
+It helped Hearthstone land on the scene with a bang.
+And it’s just plain fun.